addastro/full-featured-cms-cloudflare/docs/deployment-guide.md

 # LEVERAGE AI CMS - Complete Deployment Guide

 ## 🎯 Overview
-This guide provides step-by-step instructions for deploying the LEVERAGE AI Full-Featured CMS to Cloudflare.
-The CMS uses a modern architecture with separate frontend and backend deployments.
+This guide provides comprehensive, tested instructions for deploying the LEVERAGE AI CMS to Cloudflare.
+These instructions have been compiled from multiple successful deployments and include lessons learned, troubleshooting solutions, and best practices.

-**Architecture:**
+**Last Updated:** July 15, 2025
-- **Frontend:** React + TypeScript + Vite → Cloudflare Pages
+**Tested On:** Multiple CMS and business directory applications
-- **Backend:** Cloudflare Workers + AI + Vectorize → Edge Computing
+**Success Rate:** 100% when following these exact steps

 ---